opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

 where
 	``mycontext`` is the name of my context in my custom page.

-Let's add a search bar at the top of our dashboard now :
+Now, add a search bar at the top of the dashboard :

  .. code-block:: html